bus-strat-analytics/MSIN0093-syllabus/README.md

   3. **Final project presentation/slides (10%) and writeup (10%).**  In [week 10](#week-10), each team will have the opportunity to present their work to the class and receive verbal and written feedback from students and the teaching team.
 Presentations will run ten to fifteen minutes.
 The team can then incorporate comments into their final writeup (approximately 5 pages, excluding cover page, references, works cited, etc.), which will be due at the end of the week.
 At the end of the writeup, there should be an explicit attribution of labor among the team members.

   Your team may choose one of the three types of projects.
 Project types are flexible and I invite teams to craft the project that best suits their interests.

   1. **Data project.** You are the data team of your firm and you are presenting a research project to executive management as a means for better understanding customers, transactions, relationships between various activities of users, etc. Identify a dataset of interest to your team.
 Frame your study question and then conduct the appropriate analysis, provide a result and next steps (e.g. policy recommendation, follow on research agenda).

+  There will also be an opportunity to work on a data science project using a dataset from affiliated organizations.
+These projects will effectively be follow on work to dissertation projects from last year's students.
+Details will be provided in class on how these data projects will run.

   2. **Data-based business proposal.** You are an entrepreneurial team and you are pitching a new business idea to an audience of startup mentors and investors.
 Your startup involves data-based or platform services.
 Craft a business plan and pay particular attention to how the concepts in this course relate to the value proposition of your startup.